©2021 Handmade by Stacy J

 Knit one more round

 Weave in your ends, block, enjoy and tag me on your makes @handmadebystacyj or #handmadebystacyj – I’d love to see them!

-This pattern is not to be sold or copied in any way.
-The images, pattern and charts are copyrighted by Handmade by Stacy J and may not be duplicated.
+This pattern is protected by copyright and is not to be sold or copied in any way.
+The images, pattern and charts are ©2020 Handmade by Stacy J and may not be duplicated.
 You are welcome to sell your makes.
 However, I ask that you purchase the ad-free pdf pattern and you are responsible for providing your own photographs.
 Thank you!